Get

 How Is Rabies Prevented?

 There are only a few ways to prevent the transmission of rabies, the first of which is making sure your pup is up to date on their rabies vaccination.
-In certain places, it is illegal to allow a dog’s rabies vaccination schedule to lapse, for the safety and protection of the community at large.
+In some places, allowing a dog’s rabies vaccination schedule to lapse is illegal for the safety and protection of the community at large.
 Not only do rabies vaccinations protect your pup from a life-threatening disease, but they also protect against liability.

 A Quick Recap

-Rabies is a fatal disease that is transmitted through the saliva of infected mammals.
-Luckily, there are vaccinations that provide protection, but the only surefire way to make sure your dog doesn’t get the virus is to eliminate the risk that they’ll come into contact with stray dogs or wild animals.
-You’ll need to consult with a trusted veterinarian immediately for rabies protection and assistance if you think that your dog has been exposed to the virus.
+Rabies is a fatal disease transmitted through infected mammals’ saliva.
+Luckily, vaccinations provide protection, but the only surefire way to ensure your dog doesn’t get the virus is to eliminate the risk that they’ll come into contact with stray or wild animals.
+You’ll need to consult a trusted veterinarian immediately for rabies protection and assistance if you think your dog has been exposed to the virus.

 Featured Image Credit: Victoria Antonova, Shutterstock